Bipartisan tax deal could expand Child Tax Credit and extend business tax breaks

 "With the tax filing season approaching, there is a short timeline to advance tax legislation that can pass both the House and Senate," Crapo said in a statement.
 "I will continue working with my Senate colleagues to build broad, bipartisan support for a tax package that provides appropriate relief for working families and businesses."

-Others have been more open.
-A few Senate Democrats cheered the progress made in the deal.
+Several Senate Democrats have shared Schumer's support, cheering the progress made in the deal.

 Colorado Democratic Sen. Michael Bennet called the 2021 credit "the most significant investment Washington has made in kids and families in generations.
 He added about the new deal, "Although I am disappointed their proposal isn't a return to the American Family Act, eighty percent of children currently left out of the full Child Tax Credit will benefit from this deal."